0exp/cybercore/dotfiles/alfred/README.md

 # My used workflows

-Workflow files: *.alfredworkflow (just simply open these files to install)
+Workflow files: `*.alfredworkflow` (just simply open these files to install)

+- `Git Repos` - search and open local repo directories in your favorite app (iTerm, Sublime Text, Sublime Merge);
+- `Package Managres` - use commonly used package managers to search packages from Alfred (`gems`, `homebrew` and etc);
+- `Gh Repos` - naviagte over GitHub repos by Alfred;
+- `Dash` - jump to Dash's appropriated documentation from Alfred;

 ## Git Repost (workflow)